szeckirjr/KWOCinPython/TESTS.md

-# A description of tests for SENG 265, Spring 2020
+# A description of tests for KWOC in Python

 * Test 1
     * input text: in01.txt